pfheatwole/thesis/source/foil_geometry.rst

 Choosing to model a wing using wing sections means that the wing surfaces are defined by airfoils, which are 2D curves that lie in the section-local coordinate systems.
-By convention, points in the wing sections are defined relative to the section leading edges, so all of the canopy surfaces are naturally defined in terms of points relative to the section leading edges.
+By convention, points in the wing sections are defined relative to the section leading edges, so all of the foil surfaces are naturally defined in terms of points relative to the section leading edges.
 [[FIXME: wording.]]

 Let :math:`\mathrm{P}` represent any point in a wing section, and :math:`\mathrm{LE}` be the leading edge of that section.
 In the `notation
 <_common_notation>`_ of this paper, a general equation for the position of
-that point :math:`\mathrm{P}` with respect to the canopy origin :math:`\mathrm{O}`, written in terms of the canopy coordinate system :math:`c`, is:
+that point :math:`\mathrm{P}` with respect to the foil origin :math:`\mathrm{O}`, written in terms of the foil coordinate system :math:`c`,
+is:

 ..
 Unparametrized (explicit geometry?) equation